‘Ink Master’ Star Chris Blinston Arrested For Strangling Teen Daughter, 13

 THIS WEEKEND !!!
 Come hang out and watch all the amazing artists work !! !!! #SEMPERFI #FAMILY #nevergiveup #inkmaster @spikeinkmaster #spiketv #teamflorida #teamblinston @heliostattoo @nohardfeelingstattoo @bigbrainomaha #bigbrain2 #southfloridatattoo #tattoo #florida_tattooer #tattedskin #realism #morefollowersmonday #boldwillhold #realismtattoo #the_inkmasters #realistic @tattooers_of_florida @infiniteirons @cory_rogers @eternalink @steadfastbrand @tattooculturemagazine @tattoocollectors @tattoosocietymagazine @tattoolifemagazine @crazyytattoos @skinart_mag

 After three years as of apprenticeship, Chris Blinson set up his own studio in Coral Springs, FL, catapulting him to new levels of success as a tattoo artist.
-As owner and artist of No Hard Feelings tattoo, Chris is one of the most sought tattoo artists in the country.
+As owner and artist of No Hard Feelings tattoo, Chris is one of the most sought after tattoo artists in the country.

 Sources close to Chris Blinston have denied all the allegations.